hashicorp/consul/website/source/docs/agent/options.html.md

 * <a name="acl_agent_master_token"></a><a href="#acl_agent_master_token">`acl_agent_master_token`</a> -
-  Used to access <a href="/api/agent.html">agent endpoints</a> that require agent read or write privileges even if Consul servers aren't present to validate any tokens.
+  Used to access <a href="/api/agent.html">agent endpoints</a> that require agent read or write privileges, or node read privileges, even if Consul servers aren't present to validate any tokens.
 This should only be used by operators during outages, regular ACL tokens should normally be used by applications.
-  This was added in Consul 0.7.2 and is only used when <a href="#acl_enforce_version_8">`acl_enforce_version_8`</a>
+This was added in Consul 0.7.2 and is only used when
-  is set to true.
+  <a href="#acl_enforce_version_8">`acl_enforce_version_8`</a> is set to true.

 * <a name="acl_agent_token"></a><a href="#acl_agent_token">`acl_agent_token`</a> - Used for clients
   and servers to perform internal operations to the service catalog.
 If this isn't specified, then